SumiSastri/google-firebase-and-react/docs/react-front-end/auth-context.md

 ---
 layout: default
 title: Auth context
-parent: React front end
+parent: React frontend
 nav_order: 5
 ---

 # Auth context

-One for a refactor - all auth routes can be wrapped in a Context HOC.
+One for a refactor - all auth routes can be wrapped in a Context HOC